CollectiveGood/collective-good-team-a/README.md

 Home repository for CollectiveGood web app, which seeks to use collective intelligence of medical professionals to provide training and second opinions for creating diagnoses.

 ## Team Members
+All of the code in this repository was written by the four team members below and this project is not a continuation from past developers.

 - Adam Doyle
 - Trey Burgess